 (f) French: The Subscriber confirms that it wishes to have these Terms written in English only.
 Les parties aux présents confirment leur volonté que la Convention relative aux services de voix soit rédigée en langue anglaise seulement.

 You may only subscribe for Internet Service if available in your geographic area.
-Comwave reserves the right to deem Internet unavailable to you at anytime.
+Comwave reserves the right to deem Internet unavailable to you at any time.
 If such an event occurs Comwave will not charge you applicable fees, provided that you must return all Internet equipment provided by Comwave in its original and proper physical and functional condition within the time specified in this Agreement.
+A $9.95 system access fee applies to all internet connections.

 (a) Transmitting or helping to transmit unsolicited emails (spam);